canjs/canjs/docs/can-guides/experiment/crud-beginner/crud-beginner.md

 @highlight 20,only

-`value:bind="this.newName"` will create a binding between the input’s `value` property and the ViewModel’s `newName` property.
+`value:bind="this.newName"` will create a binding between the input’s `value` property and the custom element’s `newName` property.
 When one of them changes, the other will be updated.

-If you’re wondering where we’ve defined the `newName` in the ViewModel… we’ll get there in just a moment. 😊
+If you’re wondering where we’ve defined the `newName` in the custom element… we’ll get there in just a moment. 😊

 ### Listening for events